grpc/proposal/A83-xds-gcp-authn-filter.md

 ### xDS ConfigSelector Behavior

 As per [gRFC A60][A60], we currently pass the selected cluster name via a call attribute for access in filters.
-We will now also pass the CDS resource for the cluster in a separate call attribute, so that the GCP Authentication filter can access the cluster metadata for the selected cluster.
-Note that this will require implementing [A74], so that the CDS resource is available at xDS routing time.
+However, the filters will now also need access to the CDS resource for the selected cluster, so that the GCP Authentication filter can access the cluster metadata for the selected cluster.
+This data is available via the `XdsConfig` attribute introduced in [A74].
+If the xDS ConfigSelector is not already passing that attribute to the filters, it will need to be changed to do so.

 ### Filter Behavior